Top Irons of 2020

 This Big Bertha B21 would be great for beginners or golfers who struggle with irons and especially with a slice.
 The irons launch high and are hard to slice.
 Strong swing speed golfers should avoid this iron.

-If you have any questions about the irons above or would like recommendations on what iron set would work best for you and your game, please feel free to reach out to me on Curated.
+If you have any questions about the irons above or would like recommendations on what iron set would work best for you and your game, please feel free to reach out to me or one of my fellow Golf experts here on Curated.
 There are many irons on the market and I’d be happy to help you find the perfect one for you.